Edward Albee: Career

+1959–1966: The Early Plays

 Albee moved into New York's Greenwich Village, where he supported himself with odd jobs while learning to write plays.
-Primarily in his early plays, Albee's work had various representations of the LGBTQIA community often challenging the image of a heterosexual marriage.
+His roommate in New York was the composer William Flanagan.
+Primarily in his early plays, Albee's work had various characters that challenged the image of a heterosexual marriage.
 Despite challenging society's views about the gay community, he did not view himself as an LGBT advocate.
 Albee's work typically criticized the American Dream.
 His first play, The Zoo Story, written in three weeks, was first staged in Berlin in 1959 before premiering Off-Broadway in 1960.
 His next, The Death of Bessie Smith, similarly premiered in Berlin before arriving in New York.

 Albee's most iconic play, Who's Afraid of Virginia Woolf?, opened on Broadway at the Billy Rose Theatre on October 13, 1962, and closed on May 16, 1964, after five previews and 664 performances.
-The controversial play won the Tony Award for Best Play in 1963 and was selected for the 1963 Pulitzer Prize by the award's drama jury, but the selection was overruled by the advisory committee, which elected not to give a drama award at all.
+The opening night cast featured Uta Hagen, Arthur Hill, George Grizzard and Melinda Dillon.
+The play won the Tony Award for Best Play in 1963 and was selected for the 1963 Pulitzer Prize by the award's drama jury, but the selection was overruled by the advisory committee, which elected not to give a drama award at all.
 The two members of the jury, John Mason Brown and John Gassner, subsequently resigned in protest.
 An Academy Award-winning film adaptation by Ernest Lehman was released in 1966 starring Elizabeth Taylor, Richard Burton, George Segal, and Sandy Dennis, and was directed by Mike Nichols.
 In 2013, the film was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".